phpstan/phpstan/website/src/user-guide/stub-files.md

 </div>

-The stub file needs to be added to the `stubFiles` key:
+The stub file needs to be added to the `stubFiles` key in the [configuration file](/config-reference):

 ```yaml
 parameters: